Today, we’re going to teach you all you need to know to find the best laptop for photo editing.

 - VA panel – An in-between standard.
 The main appeal of VA over something like IPS would be a great improvement in dark scenes, since backlight bleed isn’t a concern with this panel type.
 Viewing angles will suffer, though, as will color accuracy in most scenarios.
 As a professional, VA is only recommended as a secondary display for viewing completed content, or those who work near-exclusively with dark scenes.

-Generally, you’ll want to aim for an IPS panel with a high color accuracy rating of at minimum 100% sRGB coverage, and ideally 90% or more DCI-P3 coverage, though these are harder to come by.
+Generally, you’ll want to aim for an IPS panel with a high color accuracy rating of at minimum 100% sRGB coverage, and ideally 90% or more DCI-P3 and Adobe RGB coverage, though these are harder to come by.

 We’ll list the common standards of color accuracy below and what they’re used for, in case you’re confused: